Hannalysis/100DaysOfCode/README.md

 Today I contined with my personal project.

 I started with creating a main js file, to import my dataset to and to add an id element to each entry.
-I then linked each file to make sure they could communicate with one another, and to ensure when running the html file on a live server, it is able to log all of the data entries.
+I then linked each file to make sure they could communicate with one another, and to ensure when running the html file on a live server, it's able to log all of the data entries.

 My next main task was to begin implementing my draggable instrument items container - so I started with utilising DOM manipulation to generate a couple of rows of boxes inside that container (with hard coded PH numbers for now).
 I finished off today's work with some CSS to size and visualise the boxes to check the core generation was working as intended.